jlord/sheetsee-pocket/README.md

 			Tabletop.init( { key: URL, callback: showInfo, simpleSheet: true } )
     })
 ```
-Paste your spreadsheet's key in the place of 0Ao5u...
+Paste your spreadsheet's key in the place of `0Ao5u1U6K...`

-At the bottom of the page, click Commit.
+**At the bottom of the page, click Commit.
 You're done!
-Visit your site!
+Visit your site!**